Pirimid/financial-documents-ocr-deep-learning/README.md

 In the above two pictures, the first one is the image of the pdf file and the second one is of the `csv` file that is generated from by the `pdftotext` library.
 The example taken is to show the capability of the library to extract the tables and data at the same time in meaningful way.
 After that anyone can apply regular extractions to get the most out of the data from the csv file.
 We have added some files in `data` folder as examples.

+You can use the sample code that we have used from `code` folder.
+Do following to use that

+1. Change the name of the `pdf` file path at the line 5 from `./data/sample_file.pdf` to your desired file path.
+2. Change the name of the output file at the line line 16 from `./data/sample_csv.csv` to your desired file path.
+3. Run file `pdftotext_sample.py` from the terminal using `python pdftotext_sample.py` command.

     Requirements to use `pdftotext` are:
      1. OS - Linux